A version of this article appeared in the Summer 2018 issue of strategy+business.

-The well-publicized difficulties of traditional retail enterprises were on our minds this year as we began sifting through the data from our annual PwC consumer insights survey, conducted in late 2017.
+The well-publicized difficulties of traditional retail enterprises were on our minds this year as we began sifting through the data from our annual PwC Global Consumer Insights Survey (GCIS), conducted in late 2017 and published earlier this year.
 For the seventh consecutive year, we asked people around the world about their shopping and consuming activities.
 This time, there were 22,000 respondents in 27 territories (26 countries plus Hong Kong).
 We imagined that we would end up telling a simple story about the bleak prospects for brick-and-mortar retail.

 Not so fast.

-As it turns out, respondents to the PwC 2018 Global Consumer Insights Survey (GCIS) told us for the fourth year in a row that they have increased, not decreased, their shopping in physical stores.
-At the same time, they’re using mobile devices, especially smartphones, for more and more of their shopping.
+As it turns out, GCIS respondents told us for the fourth year in a row that they have increased, not decreased, their shopping in physical stores.
+They’re also using mobile devices, especially smartphones, for more and more of their shopping.
 The survey paints a picture of retail patrons who are complex; conflicted; highly segmented by age, gender, and geography; and on the cusp of change — but not necessarily in the ways that most retailers expect.

-The new habits of today’s shoppers also cater to the strong expectations people have today about the value of the products and services they purchase.
+The new habits of today’s shoppers also cater to the high expectations people have today about the value of the products and services they purchase.
 Today’s consumers — particularly younger ones — are abandoning the deeply entrenched practice of “satisficing.”
 That was economist Herbert Simon’s term for shoppers’ tendency to settle for “good enough,” because physical access and insufficient information made it impossible to find the “absolute best.”
 No more; the new goal is maximizing rather than satisficing.
-In fact, absolute best often seems within reach.
+These days, the absolute best often seems within reach.

 Smartphones, Stores, and Social Media

-From our global survey, we found five key trends that tell us about the related changes in consumer behavior and the opportunities they provide to producers and sellers of consumer goods and services.
+Our global survey identified five key trends that tell us about the corresponding changes in consumer behavior and the opportunities they provide to producers and sellers of consumer goods and services.
 The first three are related to new technologies and the habits they engender.

 1. Consumers now use smartphones as a routine shopping gateway.
 Handheld devices and wearable devices are becoming the portal of choice for the omnichannel shopping environment.
 Globally, the use of mobile phones for shopping has more than doubled in the past six years; 17 percent of our survey respondents said they used their cell phone to make daily or weekly purchases.
 This degree of usage is quickly approaching that of shopping via personal computers, which has been stuck at about 20 percent for the past five years.